 19.1.
-The Student Conduct Board (SCB): The SCB shall hear cases of alleged policy violations of community standards of behavior or University policies referred to it by the DSRCS, with the exception of cases related to discrimination, harassment and sexual violence as outlined in Section 3, which are addressed through the OEO Resolution Process.
+The Student Conduct Board (SCB): The SCB shall hear cases of alleged policy violations of community standards of behavior or University policies referred to it by the DSRCS, with the exception of cases related to discrimination, harassment and sexual violence as outlined in Section 3, which are addressed through the OEO Formal Complaint Process and/or the Title IX Grievance Process.
 SCB hearing procedures are enumerated in Section 18.

 19.2.
 Voting Panel Compositions: In hearing cases of alleged violations of policy on academic integrity (see Section 4.), a Student Conduct Board voting panel of two students and two faculty must be present; at hearings for alleged violations of all other standards or policies, a voting panel of three students and one faculty member or staff member must be present.
-The voting requirements in this Section may be waived by joint consent of the SCB, the initiating party, and the responding party.
+The voting requirements in this Section may be waived by joint consent of the SCB, the initiating party, and the responding party or as determined necessary by the DSRCS due to board member availability.

 19.3.
 Faculty and Staff Members of the SCB: A pool of faculty members and staff members shall serve on the Board.
 Faculty members may be appointed by the Dean of their Academic School or may volunteer for appointment at the discretion of the Dean of Students Office or designee.
-Staff members are appointed by the SSAO or designee.
+Staff members are appointed by the SSAO or designee or may volunteer for the appointment at the discretion of the Dean of Students Office or designee.
 The term of appointment for faculty and staff members shall be two years and is renewable.

 19.4.
-SCB Student Member Selection: Students shall be selected annually by a process open to all continuing students, both undergraduate and graduate.
-The Board is formed to comprise a representative cross-Section of Brandeis students, to the extent possible given those who apply.
+SCB Student Member Selection: Students shall be selected periodically by a process open to all continuing students, both undergraduate and graduate.
+The Board is formed to comprise a representative cross-section of Brandeis students, to the extent possible given those who apply.